Five Reasons why I prefer Mirrorless to a DSLR, ANY DSLR…

 If you ever decide to make a purchase from B&H Photo or Amazon, for ANYTHING, even diapers..you can help me without spending a penny to do so.
 If you use my links to make your purchase (when you click a link here and it takes you to B&H or Amazon, that is using my links as once there you can buy anything and I will get a teeny small credit) you will in turn be helping this site to keep on going and keep on growing.

 Not only do I spend money on fast hosting but I also spend it on cameras to buy to review, lenses to review, bags to review, gas and travel, and a slew of other things.
-You would be amazed at what it costs me just to maintain this website.
-Many times I give away these items in contests to help give back you all of YOU.
+You would be amazed at what it costs me just to maintain this website, in money and time (250 hours a month, and about $3000 per month).

 So all I ask is that if you find the free info on this website useful AND you ever need to make a purchase at B&H Photo or Amazon, just use the links below.
-You can even bookmark the Amazon link and use it anytime you buy something.
+You can even bookmark the Amazon link (not the B&H) and use it anytime you buy something.
 It costs you nothing extra but will provide me and this site with a dollar or two to keep on trucking along.

 B&H PHOTO LINK – (not bookmark able) Can also use my search bar on the right side or links within reviews, anytime.

 One other way to help is by donation.
 If you want to donate to this site, any amount you choose, even $5, you can do so using the paypal link HERE and enter in your donation amount.
 All donations help to keep this site going and growing!
 I do not charge any member fees nor do I (nor will I ever) charge for reviews, so your donations go a long way to keeping this site loaded with useful content.
 If you choose to help out, I thank you from the bottom of my heart.